voxpupuli/puppet-corosync/README.md

 }
 ```

-Crosync Properties
+Corosync Properties
 ------------------
-A few gloabal settings can be changed with the "cs_property" section.
+A few global settings can be changed with the "cs_property" section.

 Disable STONITH if required.